 During my high school years, we used to have these horrible $10 rubber basketballs at school.
-You couldn't make a simple layup with them because they were so tacky and bounced off the backboard like a flubber ball.
+I was barely able to make a proper layup because they were too tacky and bounced off the backboard like a flubber ball.
 What I learned back then: the quality of the basketball really matters.
 A lot!

-Genuine leather is the material that is used by the pros in the NBA.
-It is more expensive compared to composite, but real leather is ideal for comfort while playing.
-These balls often need a break-in period, but after a while, the ball control and feeling are unrivaled.
-However, they are also significantly more expensive and therefore rarely seen at the local gym.
+Genuine leather is the material used by the pros in the NBA.
+It is much more expensive compared to composite, but real leather is ideal for comfort while playing.
+These balls often need a substantial break-in period, but after that, the ball control and feeling are unrivaled.

-The NBA standard for air pressure in a basketball is between 7.5 and 8.5 Pounds per square inch.
-So it's no problem if the pressure fluctuates a little bit, but there is nothing more annoying than a ball that is constantly losing air!
+The NBA standard for air pressure in a basketball is between 7.5 and 8.5 pounds per square inch.
+There’s no problem if the pressure fluctuates a little bit, but there is nothing more annoying than a ball constantly losing air!
 Fortunately, this is very rarely a problem with decent indoor balls.
-You may need to inflate the ball a little bit in the winter when the temperature drops, but other than that, good basketballs these days make ball pumps almost unnecessary!
+You may need to inflate the ball a little bit in the winter when the temperature drops, but other than that, good basketballs these days make ball pumps almost unnecessary.

 Moisture and sweat on your hands can cause you to lose your grip on the ball.
-Some basketballs have a moisture reducing surface that is designed to absorb your sweat as you play, giving you a lot more control over the ball.
+Some basketballs have a moisture reducing surface designed to absorb your sweat as you play, giving you a lot more control.

 Also, the width of the channels and the depth of the grooves can make a difference when trying to palm the ball or when shooting free throws.
 These grooves can give your fingertips additional grip and help you line up one “swish” after another.

 The bounce of the ball is important in basketball, so you want to have a ball that provides a consistent, reliable bounce.
 The smoother the surface of your ball, the better the bounce.
 While deeper grooves often help with shooting, they can become an obstacle when dribbling because they can make the bounce unreliable.